kurosatto/Some-Theorems-on-P-adic-Order-and-Their-Applications/README.md

 We also applied it to prove a bunch of well-known theorems relating to primitive roots, proved Euler Theorem and proved some special cases of famous Preda-Mihalescu Theorem and Fermat's Last Theorem.
 We also shared some Mathematics Olympiad problems for the students interested in the math competitions.

-# We got the awards below:
+# We got the awards
 -2010 Best High School Project in Math - Scientific and Technological Research Council of Turkey -2011 Intel ISEF Finalist